-- Continue your medicines and your diet as directed by your healthcare provider.
-Make sure that you have at least a 30-day supply of your medicines. - Stay in contact with your healthcare team as often as possible, especially if you have any new signs or symptoms of illness.
-Also reach out to them if you can't get the medicines or foods you need. - Have shelf-stable food choices to help you follow your kidney diet or healthdepartment.
+If you don'the • Continue your medicines and your diet as directed by your healthcare provider.
+Make sure that you have at least a 30-day - Stay in contact with your healthcare team as often as possible, especially if you have any new signs or symptoms of illness.
+Also reach out - Have shelf-stable food choices to help you follow your kidney diet.